-However, this also leads to lower X-ray signal intensity and smaller spectral energy range with fewer peak options.
-Hence, for successful analysis the collection efficiency of the X-ray signal needs to be maximized with a larger detector sensor and improved geometrical solid angle.
+However, this also leads to lower X-ray signal intensity and a smaller spectral energy range with fewer peak options.
+Hence, for successful analysis, the collection efficiency of the X-ray signal needs to be maximized with a larger detector sensor and improved geometrical solid angle.
 Furthermore, energy resolution at the low end of the spectrum becomes crucial for resolving the closely spaced element peaks.

 Mega-Resolution Phase Maps

-A phase map from the cross section of a semiconductor device obtained using a TEAM™ EDS System with Octane Ultra SDD and an electron beam energy of 5keV is depicted in Figure 1.
+A phase map from the cross-section of a semiconductor device obtained using a TEAM™ EDS System with Octane Ultra SDD and an electron beam energy of 5keV is depicted in Figure 1.
 The data collection reveals the connection of a gold bond wire to an aluminum bond pad with the device structure underneath.

 While the low beam energy results in a higher spatial resolution due to limited penetration depth and volume from which X-rays are generated, the significant peak overlaps between the heavier element L- and M-lines and the light element K-lines make elemental mapping and correct spectral deconvolution highly challenging from an energy resolution standpoint.

 The phase map in Figure 1 reveals the regions with similar chemical composition instead of the pure elemental maps.
 This is a unique feature of the TEAM™ EDS System, enabling rapid identification of variations between regions without the need to overlay multiple elements.
 An example is illustrated in Figure 2, which shows the Si elemental map.
-This map shows all the regions where Si is present, but does not show the differences between the areas.
+This map shows all the regions where Si is present but does not show the differences between the areas.

 Figure 2.
 Si elemental map

-By extracting the Si maps from the distinct phases that are automatically identified by the TEAM™ software during phase map acquisition, users are able to easily indentify the glass particles present in the device encapsulation material and the silicon oxide dielectric layer in the device (Figure 3), the silicon nitride barrier layer (Figure 4), and the pure silicon substrate (Figure 5).
+By extracting the Si maps from the distinct phases that are automatically identified by the TEAM™ software during phase map acquisition, users are able to easily identify the glass particles present in the device encapsulation material and the silicon oxide dielectric layer in the device (Figure 3), the silicon nitride barrier layer (Figure 4), and the pure silicon substrate (Figure 5).